 Do you have a mortgage?
-Would like to realise a lower interest rate, access additional home loan features, or consolidate consumer debt?
+Would you like to realise a lower interest rate, access additional home loan features, or consolidate consumer debt?
 Then refinancing your home loan might be an option for you!

 Refinancing means to switch from one home loan product to another, whether with the same lender or a new one.
+But before you dive headfirst into the process, it's crucial to understand the costs involved.

 How much does it cost to refinance a home loan?